michaelfester/docs/docs/guides/core/users.md

 ## Access & privacy

-In your project’s privacy settings, you’ll be able to choose whether your app is private or public.
-Depending on which one you pick, you’ll see controls for which users can sign in.
+In your project's privacy settings, you'll be able to choose whether your app is private or public.
+Depending on which one you pick, you'll see controls for which users can sign in.

 {% figure src="/docs/guides/users/privacy-settings.png" caption="The project privacy settings" /%}